bigdumbbaby/hayk-talking-code/questions.md

 ## What is a gem?
 Gemfile?
 Gemfile.lock?
 (Kat Leight)

 ## What is a one to many relationship?
 Many to many?
 (Colton O'Connor)
+A one to many relationship (abriviated as 1:N) is a relationship between two entites, in most case classes.
+It is designed so that one class refers to only one instance of the other, but each instance of the other refers to many instances of the first.
+An example would be that an owner can have many dogs, but a dog can have only one owner.

 ## How does a database relate 2 tables?
 (Luke Thinnes)